YevhenVieskov/DevOps_online_Dnipro_2021Q2/m5/task5.3/readme.md

 16. Examine the kill command.
 How to send with the kill command process control signal?
 Give an example of commonly used signals.

+we can use the kill command to terminate the process.

+`kill <pid>`

+A somewhat common (though if it happens to you a lot, than that may be sign that something is wrong) issue is when you run kill <pid> on a process and the process does not terminate.
+This can happen for many reasons but what can you do in those scenarios?
+Well a common response is to use the kill command with the -9 flag.
+So why does -9 work?
+Well when the kill command is run it is actually sending a singal to the process.
+By default the kill command will send a SIGTERM signal to the specified process.
+The SIGTERM signal tells the process that it should perform it's shutdown proceedures to terminate the process cleanly by closing all log files, connections, etc.

+When a process is in a limbo state it is reasonable to send the process the SIGKILL signal, which can be invoked by running the kill command with the -9 flag.
+Unlike SIGTERM the SIGKILL signal cannot be captured by the process and thus it cannot be ignored.
+The SIGKILL signal is handled outside of the process completely, and is used to stop the process immediately.
+The problem with using SIGKILL is that it does not allow an application to close its open files or database connections cleanly and over time could cause other issues; therefor it is generally better to reserve the SIGKILL signal as a last resort.

+Each signal has a numeric Value and an Action associated to it, the numeric values can be used with commands such as kill to define which signal is sent to the process.
+Each signal also has an “action” or “disposition” associated with it which defines what type of action this signal should invoke.
+*Signal Actions*

+While there are several actions for the various signals on a Linux system, I want to highlight the below as they are the most commonly used signals from a process termination perspective.

+Term - This action is used to signal that the process should terminate

+Core - This action is used to signal that the process should core dump and then terminate

+*Common Signals*

+Below is a list of a few common signals, the numeric value of that signal, the action that is associated with it and how to send that signal to a process.
+This list, while not complete, should cover general usage of the kill command.

+SIGHUP - 1 - Term

+The SIGHUP signal is commonly used to tell a process to shutdown and restart, this signal can be caught and ignored by a process.

+Syntax:

+`kill -1 <pid>`
+`kill -HUP <pid>`
+`kill -SIGHUP <pid>`

+`SIGINT - 2 - Term`

+The SIGINT signal is commonly used when a user presses ctrl+c on the keyboard.

+Syntax:

+`kill -2 <pid>`
+`kill -INT`
+`kill -SIGINT`

+SIGQUIT - 3 - Core

+The SIGQUIT signal is useful for stopping a process and telling it to create a core dump file.
+The core file can be useful for debugging applications but keep in mind your system needs to be setup to allow the creation of core files.

+Syntax:

+`kill -3 <pid>`
+`kill -QUIT <pid>`
+`kill -SIGQUIT <pid>`

+SIGKILL - 9 - Term

+The SIGKILL signal cannot be ignored by a process and the termination is handled outside of the process itself.
+This signal is useful for when an application has stopped responding or will not terminate after being given the SIGTERM command.
+This signal should stop more processes however there are exceptions, such as zombie processes.

+Syntax:

+`kill -9 <pid>`
+`kill -KILL <pid>`
+`kill -SIGKILL <pid>`

+SIGSEGV - 11 - Core

+The SIGSEGV signal is generally sent to a process by the kernel when the process is misbehaving, it is used when there is an “Invalid memory reference” and you may commonly see a message such as segmentation fault in log files or via strace.
+You can also technically call this signal with kill as well; however it is mainly useful for creating core dump files, which can also be performed by using the SIGQUIT signal.

+Syntax:

+`kill -11 <pid>`
+`kill -SEGV <pid>`
+`kill -SIGSEGV <pid>`

+SIGTERM - 15 - Term

+The SIGTERM signal is the default signal sent when invoking the kill command.
+This tells the process to shutdown and is generally accepted as the signal to use when shutting down cleanly.
+Technically this signal can be ignored, however that is considered a bad practice and is generally avoided.

+Syntax:

+`kill <pid>`
+`kill -15 <pid>`
+`kill -TERM <pid>`
+`kill -SIGTERM <pid>`

 ![alt task5.3.16.jpg](task5.3.16.jpg)

 17. Commands jobs, fg, bg, nohup.
 What are they for?
 Use the sleep, yes command to demonstrate the process control mechanism with fg, bg.